serenahinton/Social-Media-and-Mental-Health-Analysis-Project/README.md

 The goal is to provide SocialTech Enterprises with data-informed insights and actionable recommendations that _will enable the company to create and maintain an online environment that promotes better mental health and well-being among its users_.

+I used Python to process and visualize the data.

+###Columns include:
+ Demographics: Age, Occupation, Organization Affiliation, Gender, Relationship Status Mental Health Screening Questions for ADHD, Anxiety, Depression, and Self-esteem Number of Hours Spent on Social Media
+ Types of Social Media Platforms Used
+ Mental Health Screening Questions scored with Likert Scale: 1(low)–5(high) with 60 points being the highest possible total score:
+   ADHD: 4 Questions, 20 point possible
+    How often do you find yourself using Social media without a specific purpose?
+    How often do you get distracted by Social media when you are busy doing something?
+    On a scale of 1 to 5, how easily distracted are you?
+    Do you find it difficult to concentrate on things?
+   Anxiety: 2 Questions, 10 point possible
+    Do you feel restless if you haven't used Social media in a while?
+    On a scale of 1 to 5, how much are you bothered by worries?'
+   Depression: 3 Questions, 15 points possible
+    How often do you feel depressed or down?':' Depression Q1', On a scale of 1 to 5, how frequently does your interest in daily activities fluctuate?': 'Depression Q2', On a scale of 1 to 5, how often do you face issues regarding sleep?':' Depression Q3'
+   Self-Esteem: 3 Questions, 15 points possible
+    On a scale of 1-5, how often do you compare yourself to other successful people through the use of social media?':' Self Esteem Q1', Following the previous question, how do you feel about these comparisons, generally speaking?':' Self Esteem Q2', How often do you look to seek validation from features of social media?': 'Self Esteem Q3',

+*The dataset lacks predefined intervals for categorizing scores into mild, moderate, or severe categories based on the total score.
+To provide clarity, I will designate scores below 20 as mild, scores from 21 to 40 as moderate, and scores from 41 to 60 as severe.

 I used this data set here: https://www.kaggle.com/datasets/souvikahmed071/social-media-and-mental-health

 The full project can be found on my medium blog: https://medium.com/@serenahinton